liv-daliberti/grail-simulation/src/grpo/README.md

 Adjust the recipe path for alternate models/tasks.
 Helpful toggles include `--resume_from_checkpoint`, `--max_eval_samples`, and the environment variable `LOGLEVEL=DEBUG` when debugging dataset filtering.
-The SLURM wrapper `training/training-grpo.sh` wires all required environment variables for cluster runs.
+The SLURM wrappers `training/training-grpo-gun.sh` and `training/training-grpo-wage.sh` wire all required environment variables for cluster runs.

 ## Extension checklist